newmansoph/microlensing-in-M31/README.md

 For full details of the code and data used, refer to the explanations within the paper.

+If you use this code in your work, cite Newman & Middleton (2024).

 # Within the code folder:
 - sim_wd.py simulates the paths of white dwarfs drawn from a 2D mass-velocity distribution as described within the paper and outputs the magnifications, crossing times and impact parameters for the simulated microlensing events
 - paczynski.py uses the outputs of sim_wd.py to create the Paczynski curves for each event